ConservationInternational/trends.earth/docs/source/for_users/features/carbonemissions.rst

 they will assign a threshold to define forests.

 .. note::
-  The definition of canopy cover should be changed to accomodate the specifc area of interest.
+  The definition of canopy cover should be changed to accommodate the specific area of interest.
 	The dataset maps global tree cover based on percent canopy cover in the year 2000.
-	Many studies cite 25% - 30% threshold to define forest, hoever this definition can change for arid regions.
+	Many studies cite 25% - 30% threshold to define forest, however this definition can change for arid regions.
 For more information, please see the publication: `Quantification of global gross forest cover`_ "

 .. _Quantification of global gross forest cover: https://www.pnas.org/doi/10.1073/pnas.0912668107

-The region is then selected using the pre-existing national/subnational boundaries, a coordinate or a custom uploaded dataset.
+The region is then selected using the pre-existing national/sub-national boundaries, a coordinate or a custom uploaded dataset.

 .. note::
     The `Natural Earth Administrative Boundaries`_ provided in Trends.Earth